tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 ## Wiring

 This code has been built for the XIAO ESP32-C6.
-Currently, the pinouts are hardcoded.
+Currently, the pinouts are hardcoded, so if you want to use a different ESP Board, you'll need to change them in the code.

 | GPIO     | Usage   |
 | -------- | ------- |